vijaykrishna6799/Opioid-Epidemic-Analysis/readme.md

 ## U.S. Opioid Epidemic Analysis

 This is a repository where the analysis for the Opioid Epidemic in United States is performed.
-This work is a group project done to fulfill the requirements for the DATA SCIENCE course (CSC-605) for the Fall semester in UNCG.
+This work is to fulfill the requirements for the DATA SCIENCE course (CSC-605) for the Fall semester (Fall 2022) at UNCG.
 Main aim is to collect the data from different datasets such as Drug Overdose Dataset, County Health Rankings, County Opioid Dispensing Rates and understand and visualize them with the help of Data Science techniques to estimate the impact of Opioid Epidemic across different socio-economic, demographic, geographic variables that are present for the counties in US and to give future predictions.

 ![opioid](https://www.hhs.gov/opioids/sites/default/files/inline-images/opioids-infographic.png)